-It is this more grounded orientation to aroma as a tangible (although invisible) communicative modality that informs my orientation to my practice.
-From this perspective, we might learn how to decode and become fluent in the language of aroma as a communicative modality.
-From the standpoint of making, this extends to learning what a given material has to express and how it interacts with and transforms other raw materials, in contrast an impulse to inscribe ourselves over modality that is more spoken for than speaking.
+It is this more grounded orientation to the pedagogical and communicative affordances of aromatic raw materials (and scent-rich environments) that informs my orientation to practice.
+From this orientation, I relate to aroma as a missing modality of literacy, communication, and making rather than its purposes for consumption.
+From the standpoint of making, this reflects ways of knowing as doing things with and through raw materials, in contrast with the tendency to inscribe ourselves over a modality that is more spoken for than speaking.

 Learning with-and-through